| Applies to | Screeners, usability tests, media surveys, and intercept studies |

 However, you can filter this list of participants by version using the See version drop-down at the top of the page.
 Selecting a version here will display only the participants who saw that version of your study.

-You can also view all responses by exporting your screener or mission data.
+You can also view all responses by exporting your screener or study data.
 Then, you can combine responses from all versions of a single question to aid in analysis.
 For more information, see How can I export my data?